Richard J. Boles

 Division of Humanities and the ArtsDepartment

-Boles researches race relations in northern Protestant churches from 1730 to 1850, and he has begun revisions on his first book manuscript.
+Boles researches race relations in northern Protestant churches from 1730 to 1850, and he has revising his first book manuscript.
 His work examines the transition from racially diverse churches during the early eighteenth century to separate American Indian and African American congregations by the early nineteenth century in the Mid-Atlantic and New England regions.
 Boles shows that a significant portion of northern Protestants worshiped in interracial churches between 1730 and 1820.
+He has also begun a second book project that will survey American religious history from the perspective of Indians and African Americans between 1565 and 1865.

 His research has been supported by a New England Regional Fellowship Consortium Grant, an Albert J. Beveridge Grant, a Gilder Lehrman Research Fellowship, an American Congregational Association-Boston Athenæum Fellowship, and a Massachusetts Historical Society Fellowship.